 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage.

-Individuals affected will be contacted if there’s an unscheduled closure, for example due to extreme weather or illness on the part of the instructor, individuals affected will be contacted.
+Individuals affected will be contacted if there’s an unscheduled closure.
 The unique and flexible enrolment format means you’ll always be able to make up classes.

 How do I find out more about a program?